From Peace of Mind to PTSD Relief – How Yoga Works with Psychology to Improve Life off the Mat

 Andrea and Zac chat with yogi-extraordinaire Roxanne Sundahl to explain why yoga is a metaphor for life.
 Whether you need to unwind, find your mojo, or keep your cool, there’s a practice for that.

 Post-Traumatic Stress Disorder (PTSD) is a severe condition that can occur following a traumatic event, leading to symptoms like flashbacks, nightmares, and severe anxiety.
 PTSD doesn’t just affect the mind; it also manifests physically in the form of tension, increased heart rate, and disrupted sleep.
 Recognizing this mind-body connection can significantly improve PTSD treatment outcomes, with practices like yoga playing a significant role.
-Further, incorporating therapeutic methods like the Shift Protocol can enhance this healing journey.
+Further, incorporating therapeutic methods like the Shift Program can enhance this healing journey.

 Yoga is a mind-body practice that combines physical postures, breathing exercises, meditation, and ethical principles.